Key takeaways

 - Consider the funding speed.
 Most apps transfer money within one to three business days for free.
 Or you can get instant funding for a fee.
 Make sure the fast funding fees are manageable.

 - Evaluate all the fees.
 Some apps charge a monthly membership fee.
 Others have optional tips and fast funding fees.
-Understanding the total costs of a cash advance can help you avoid unexpected expenses.
+Understanding the total costs of a cash advance can help you avoid unexpected charges.

 - Find out if the app offers overdraft protection.
 A lot of cash advance apps will automatically withdraw funds when due.
 The automatic withdrawal can lead to overdraft fees if your account is low.
 See if the app offers protection against this.